Es7evam/0xEC/README.md

   Make build system, localization and a other changes.

 ## Instructions
-  Students are required to complete the implementation of the simulator by editing the file code.c.
+  Students were required to complete the implementation of the simulator by editing the file code.c.

   In order to build the software: